gbmhunter/blog/content/electronics/components/memory/index.md

 ## SD Cards

 NAND flash is used as the main memory device inside of SD cards.
-There is also a memory controller IC (typically a microcontroller) which acts as an intermediary between the flash and the connected device reading/writing to/from the memory .
+There is also a memory controller IC (typically a microcontroller) which acts as an intermediary between the flash and the connected device reading/writing to/from the memory.

 ### The TRIM command